Press Kit

 Vanessa Rehder: vocals

-Produced, engineered and mixed by Cameron Spies at Trash Treasury in Portland, Oregon.
-Mastered by Mike Nolte at Eureka.
-Album art by Natalie Waldref.
+Produced and mixed by Cameron Spies at Trash Treasury Recording in Portland, Oregon.
+Mastered by Mike Nolte at Eureka Mastering.
+Design by Grant Kindrick, photo by DL.

 Links: